assertgo/assert/CONTRIBUTING.md

 Contributing
 ============

 We love pull requests.
-Here are some tips to make both your and our experinece smoother.
+Here are some tips to make both your and our experience smoother.

 * Make a fork of the repository.
 * Create a feature branch on top of develop branch and commit your changes.